Neshaminy Manor Review: An Honest Look Inside

 Short-term rehabilitation and long-term care

-Families often praise the rehabilitation program.
-Many describe "unbelievable progress" from physical and occupational therapy.
-The team creates personalized care plans to help residents return home when possible.
+The rehabilitation team creates personalized care plans to help residents return home when possible.

 Rehabilitation services include: